osrf/gazebo_design/sim_validation/sim_validation.md

 Once the matching function is found, it could be stored generically in the `SignalInterface` class using a function pointer or a lambda that wraps the result in a data point and pushes it to the buffer.

+Alternatively, this tool could be combined with the upcoming logging and playback tools, and simulation sensor data could be parsed out of logfiles.
+This implementation may be more elegant, but less modular.

+What is the interface for input controller data?
+Because Gazebo does not have an "actuator" abstraction, joint commands will directly control the state of Gazebo joints.

 ### SampleScheduler class